Australia rings in 2021 with new pandemic restrictions, traffic jams

 “We expect genomic testing to come through very shortly.”

-South Australia state on Thursday said the infections in Sydney had led it to put up a hard border with NSW starting Friday, with only returning residents, essential workers and people relocating to the state allowed entry.
+South Australia state said the infections in Sydney had led it to put up a hard border with NSW starting on Friday.

+“I think we have to keep reminding ourselves that there is no simple easy way of this all being fixed.
+It is a global pandemic and that means that there will be frustrations from time to time,” Prime Minister Scott Morrison said, welcoming the low case numbers in the two states.

 Australia has reported just over 28,400 COVID-19 cases and 909 deaths since the pandemic began.
 (Graphic: tmsnrt.rs/34pvUyi)